nfdi4plants/ARC-specification/ARC specification.md

 # Shareable and Publishable ARCs

-ARCs can be shared in any state.
-They are considered *publishable* (e.g. for the purpose of minting a DOI) when fulfilling the following conditions:
+ARCs can generally be shared in any state.
+In order for ARCs to be stored in a public archive for the purpose of minting a DOI, they MUST be *publishable*.
+They are considered *publishable*  when fulfilling the following conditions:

 - Investigation-level (administrative) metadata contains minimally the following terms: